dansmyers/AI/5-Decision_Trees/Notes/4-Huffman_Codes.md

  |           |                    |
  A           B                    E
 ```
-The next step merges C and D into a subtree:
+The next step merges C and D into a subtree, since they have lower probabilities than the combined ABE tree.
 ```
       .60
        |